ibm-ecosystem-engineering/envizi-workshop-2024/124-Loading-Scope-3-Category1-data-using-AI-Assist/readme.md

 ### 2.1 Upload file for AI Assist Processing

-1. Make a copy of the template file
+1. Make a copy of the downloaded template file `Account Setup and Data Load - AI Assist.xlsx`

-2. Prepare the template file by filling relevant columns or take the sample file from the shared Box folder `\124-Loading-Scope-3-Category1-data-using-AI-Assist\files\Account-Setup-and-Data-Load-AI-Assist-set1.xlsx` .
+2. In the above template file fill the relevant columns values or take the sample file `07-Account Setup and Data Load - AI Assist-set1-IBM50.xlsx` from the shared Box folder.

 3. Verify the values of the mandatory fields
    - Organization